vildehalvorsen/semester-project-1/README.md

 # semesterproject1

-This is Semester Project 1
+This is a Semester Project Assignment website for a fictional science museum called Community Science Museum.

+All code by Vilde Halvorsen